google/incremental-dom/index.md

 1. Prevent the treating of newly added or moved items as a diff that needs to be reconciled.
 1. Correctly maintain focus on any input fields, buttons or other items that may receive focus that have moved.

-Keys do not need to be unqiue.
-One strategy might be to simple autogenerate a key for every logical statement in the source.
+Keys do not need to be unique.
+One strategy might be to simply autogenerate a key for every logical statement in the source.

 #### Keys and Arrays